 |

-screen.
-You can then click on the record and it will take
+do.
+You simply double click on the debtor's name and it will

 |